aws-samples/aws-hpc-recipes/recipes/pcs-scripts/open_shared_dir/README.md

 ## Referencing the script

 Every asset in this recipe is published to the public AWS HPC Recipes bucket and is reachable by S3 URI or HTTPS URL.
-The bucket lives in `us-east-1`; use these hosts as-is regardless of your cluster's Region.
+The bucket lives in `us-east-1`; use these locations as-is regardless of your cluster's Region.
+Prefer the S3 URI: the download stays on the AWS network and the node needs only `s3:GetObject` on the object, not outbound internet access.

 ```
-# S3 URI
+# S3 URI (preferred)
 s3://aws-hpc-recipes/main/recipes/pcs-scripts/open_shared_dir/assets/set-shared-dir-mode-v1.0.0.sh

 # HTTPS URL